aklevy/simulationRainOfMusic/README.md

 # simulationRainOfMusic

 simulationRainOfMusic is a simulation tool designed for a choeregraphy with robots written using i-score, the interactive intermedia sequencer.
+The aim of this tool is to help the artists of the project RainOfMusic to create a choeregraphy using drones and quadruped robots (Metabots https://github.com/Rhoban/Metabot)

-**To build the source code :**
+**To build the project simulationRainOfMusic :**

 * Install openFrameworks (available on http://openframeworks.cc/download)